-“Bill” is a highly accomplished C-level executive in the technology sector.
+“Bill” is a highly accomplished C-suite executive in the technology sector.
 His current interim position was winding down.
 He’d be ready to slide into another one in a few months.

 Meantime, he knew he had to update his sadly outdated resume, bio and other career documents.

-Given the same qualifications and other good-fit qualities, these people are more attracted to candidates with a stronger online identity, who are more social media savvy.
+Given the same qualifications and other good-fit qualities, these people are more attracted to candidates with a stronger online identity, who appear more savvy with the new world of work.

-Aside from a bare-bones LinkedIn profile (only his name and current job title for the professional headline – no summary, no career history, no recommendations), my Google search on Bill’s name came up with a few measly entries he hadn’t created on the third page of results.
+He had a bare-bones LinkedIn profile (only his name and current job title for the profile headline – no About section, no career history except his current job, no recommendations).
+My Google search on Bill’s name came up with a few measly entries he hadn’t created on the third page of results.

 Page one was populated with search results associated with some other people who shared his common name.
 One of them was a rather unsavory character.
-The Bill I was about to talk with probably wouldn’t be mistaken for him, but we needed to work on pushing up my Bill’s search results above the bad Bill’s.
+My Bill probably wouldn’t be mistaken for that guy, but we needed to work on pushing up his search results above the bad Bill’s.

-Another search result for Bill on page three was a ZoomInfo profile that, according to the resume he had sent me, contained quite a bit of misinformation about his career history.
-ZoomInfo aggregates information to create profiles for some people, but what they used in Bill’s case included info about someone else who shared his name.
+Another search result for Bill on page three was an aggregate site that had auto-generated a profile for him.
+That profile contained quite a bit of misinformation about his career history.
+It looked like they had used the information of someone else who shared his name.

-The last of his search results on page three was a Pipl profile – another automatically generated summary.
+The last of his search results on page three was another auto-generated profile on one of the public records aggregators.
 Nothing new there.
 Nothing that would help people assessing him.